 THE FORMATION AND THE OPPORTUNITY THAT STARTED IT ALL:

-It was January of 1992, and there was a problem... and an opportunity.
+It was January of 1992, and there was a problem... and then, an opportunity.

 The Michigan State Men's Glee Club and Jazz Band were booked to perform together at a public concert in Grayling, Michigan.
 Only a few weeks before the show, the Jazz Band got an offer to play in Chicago on that same date, which created the Glee Club opportunity.
 Dr. Jefferson Johnson, director of the Glee Club offered that if anyone wanted to form a group, or sing a solo, or play an instrument, could audition within days of the announcement to help fill that concert time.
 He stated that he was nervous that with only 2 weeks to prepare, it would only be a select few that would make it in the show.
 For Paul Felch, Chuck Colby, Mark Stiles and Glenn Williams, their formation was going to take a leap of "fate".